-This course examines political challenges and discusses alternative solutions of the many competing political web of interest groups at national, state, and institutional levels and the resulting implications for primary stakeholders, such as faculty, students, administrators, donors/investors, and employers in higher education.
+Examine political challenges and discuss alternative solutions of the many completing political web of interest groups at national, state, local, and institutional levels and the resulting implications for primary stakeholders, such as faculty, students, administrators, donors/investors, and employers in higher education.

-CHED 720 Higher Education Policy Development and Analysis
+CHED 720 Higher Education Policy Development and Anal.

-This course examines critically the development of the most important federal and state policies, legislation and practices impacting public and private colleges and universities in the United States.
+Examines the development of the most important federal and state polices, legislation and practices impacting public and private colleges and universities in the United States.